This is Part 1 of a 2-part Series

 Legally, bitumen is not even considered oil.
 In 2011, the Internal Revenue Service (IRS) ruled that “the term ‘crude oil’ does not include “synthetic petroleum.”
 That distinction exempts Enbridge, ExxonMobil, TransCanada and other companies that transport tar sands crude from paying the 8-cents-per-barrel petroleum excise tax.
-Thus, the companies shipping a substance that’s more toxic and harder to clean up than standard petroleum products do not even have to pay into the Oil Spill Liability Trust Fund, which was created by Congress in 1986 in response to the Exxon Valdez disaster.
+Thus, the companies shipping a substance that’s more toxic and harder to clean up than standard petroleum products do not even have to pay into the Oil Spill Liability Trust Fund, which was created by Congress in 1986 and enacted four years later in response to the Exxon Valdez disaster.

 Cleanup of the massive Deepwater Horizon oil spill and a host of smaller accidents drained the fund to risky levels, according to a Government Accountability Office report.
 As of March 2011, the fund had shelled out $629.5 million for Deepwater.
 Liability for oil companies caps at $350 million; the fund covers the rest, up to a billion dollars per incident.

 But tar sands oil gets a free ride, with transport companies putting nothing aside to help pay for pipeline breaks or other accidents.